DIM Gummies Are Tricky to Make—Here’s Why

 When a client asks us to manufacture DIM gummies, my first thought isn't about the ingredient's popularity.
 It's about the three headaches that come with it: heat, fat, and bitterness.
 Most people talk about DIM's bioavailability or market growth.
 But from inside a production facility, the real story is much more technical—and honestly, more interesting.

-Let’s break down the real challenges in making a DIM gummy that actually delivers on its promise.
-No fluff, just the engineering.
+Here are the real challenges in making a DIM gummy that actually delivers.
+No fluff—just the engineering.

 1. Heat destroys DIM faster than you think

-DIM is a fragile molecule.
+DIM is fragile.
 It degrades under prolonged heat and oxygen exposure.
-But here’s the contradiction: gummy manufacturing requires temperatures above 80°C to hydrate gelatin and dissolve sugars.
-Add DIM too early and you lose a measurable chunk of potency.
+The problem: gummy manufacturing needs temperatures above 80°C to hydrate gelatin and dissolve sugars.
+Add DIM too early and you lose a measurable chunk.
 Add it too late and it won't disperse evenly.

-Our fix: We pre-disperse DIM into a lipid-based carrier that acts like a thermal shield.
-Then we cool the slurry below 65°C before incorporating that lipid-DIM complex.
-This keeps the active ingredient intact while maintaining the flow we need for accurate fill weights.
+What we do: We pre-disperse DIM into a lipid-based carrier that acts like a thermal shield.
+Then we cool the slurry below 65°C before adding that lipid-DIM complex.
+This keeps the active ingredient intact—and we still get the flow we need for accurate fill weights.

-If you're sourcing DIM gummies, ask your manufacturer one question: At what temperature do you add the DIM?
+If you're sourcing DIM gummies, here's one question to ask your manufacturer: At what temperature do you add the DIM?
 If they can't give you a concrete number under 70°C, that's a red flag.

 2. Water and oil don't mix—and that's a problem

-DIM is lipophilic-it loves fat.
-Gummy bases are hydrophilic-they love water.
+DIM is lipophilic—it loves fat.
+Gummy bases are hydrophilic—they love water.
 Without careful engineering, the DIM will migrate out over time.
-You end up with oily patches on the surface and uneven potency from one gummy to the next.
+You end up with oily patches and uneven potency from one gummy to the next.

-Our approach: We use a multi-phase emulsification process with high-shear equipment.
+Our approach: We use multi-phase emulsification with high-shear equipment.
 First, we dissolve DIM into MCT oil.
 Then we emulsify that into a water-based phase using modified starch and sunflower lecithin.
-This creates stable oil-in-water droplets that are small enough to stay suspended during gelation.
-The result?
-Clear, uniform gummies with no oil separation-even after two years on the shelf.
+This creates stable oil-in-water droplets small enough to stay suspended during gelation.
+Result?
+Clear, uniform gummies with no oil separation—even after two years on the shelf.

-When vetting a manufacturer, don't just accept "proprietary emulsifier" as an answer.
+When you're vetting a manufacturer, don't accept "proprietary emulsifier" as an answer.
 Ask for the droplet size distribution.
-Anything above 5 microns is asking for trouble.
+Anything above 5 microns?
+Trouble.

 3. The bitter truth about DIM

-Our solution: We microencapsulate the DIM before it ever touches the cooking kettle.
-We use a combination of ethylcellulose and a natural flavor-masking system derived from citrus bioflavonoids.
+Our fix: We microencapsulate the DIM before it ever touches the cooking kettle.
+We use ethylcellulose and a natural flavor-masking system from citrus bioflavonoids.
 This creates a taste barrier that survives the entire cooking, depositing, and drying process.

 For texture, we blend gelatin and pectin.
 Pectin alone releases bitterness too fast.
 Pure gelatin causes syneresis—the gummy weeps liquid over time.
 The blend gives a firm-but-chewy bite that holds the encapsulated droplets in suspension perfectly.

-Here's a quick litmus test: taste the raw DIM powder.
+Try this quick test: taste the raw DIM powder.
 If you can stomach it straight, the finished gummy will be fine.
 If you wince, expect complaints from customers.

 Why this matters